 “I thought you were Babes in Toyland.”

-The only babe around here is Mary,…and Dawn,” John corrected himself.
+The only babe around here is Mary,…and Dawn,” John quickly corrects himself.

 “No, you’re the big babe, John,” Dawn counters, pinching his cherry red cheeks, which makes him blush more.